China–Poland relations: Modern relations

 Poland such as Bolesław Bierut, Edward Ochab and Józef Cyrankiewicz had visited China at various times during this period.

-Poland underwent political and social change when the Soviet bloc collapsed in the late 1980s and Poland became a new post-communist country.
+Poland underwent political and social change when the Eastern Bloc collapsed in the late 1980s and Poland became a democratic state.
 The relationship between the two countries remain steadfast as Poland became more of a western liberal democracy with a capitalist market and China embarking on Deng Xiaoping's economic reforms.

 In 2016, China's leader and general secretary of the Chinese Communist Party, Xi Jinping visited Poland, saying that "Polish companies will benefit hugely" from China's Belt and Road Initiative.
 Duda and Xi signed a declaration on strategic partnership in which they reiterated that Poland and China viewed each other as long-term strategic partners.

 In January 2019, Huawei employee Wang Weijing was arrested in Poland on charges of spying for China.
+In July 2024, the People's Liberation Army and the Armed Forces of Belarus conducted joint military exercises in the Brest Region a few kilometers from the Belarusian-Polish border.
+The same month, Poland threatened to cut off a Chinese rail export route to the European Union via Poland in order to pressure Belarus.

+In June 2024, Poland supported tariffs on imported Chinese electric vehicles.
+The Chinese government privately urged Chinese automakers to stop making large investments in European countries that supported tariffs.
+In November 2024, it was reported that Leapmotor and Stellantis had canceled plans to produce the B10 model in Poland and decided to move its production to Slovakia and Germany.

+In June 2025, Poland's Internal Security Agency's Computer Security Incident Response Team (CSIRT GOV) stated that advanced persistent threats from the PRC had expanded their cyberattacks against Poland's critical infrastructure.

 Economic relations

 During the 1950s to 1990s, the two countries conducted economic activities using accounts on government agreements.
 The annual trade value nearly US$1 billion in 1986 between the two communist states.

 In the 1990s, agreement on trade payments in convertible foreign exchanges were signed.
 Trade dipped in 1990 from US$0.322 billion to US$0.144 billion in 1991.
 It was until 1992 bilateral trade began to increase again.

 Bilateral trade increased over the successful years.
 By 2001, the trade between the two countries were valued at US$1.242 billion, up 29.5% than in 2000.

 China-Polish economic relations revolves around areas such as environmental protection, finance, agricultural technology, copper industry and coal mining.
 This also includes new areas like high technology, clean energy, labour, service and infrastructure.

 In 2008, Poland's exports to China was around US$1 billion.
 But it imported from China around US$11 billion.